Council meeting recap; McCormick is tasked with chairing Charter revision committee

 Allison McCormick earned the nomination to lead the Charter Revision Committee.

-Four electors (from seven nominated) also earned the Council’s collective vote to be on the committee: Jud Lerlanchak, Joe Rasco, Marco Gomez and Jennifer Stearns Buttrick.
+Four electors (from seven nominated) also earned the Council’s collective vote to be on the committee: Jud Kurlancheek, Joe Rasco, Marco Gomez and Jennifer Stearns Buttrick.

 Two new vehicles on hold: